Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

             2. App Service Plan and Static Web App: Deployed in the Standard tier.
             3. Function Apps and App Service Plan: Utilizes Windows as the operating system.

             *NOTE: This only allows you to create private endpoints, not set up the private network as part of the deployment.
 Users are responsible for setting up their own private networks.
 Make sure all resources are deployed under the same subscription and same resource group.*

-    - `existingFhirId`:

-        - Decide whether to use an existing FHIR service, existing Azure API for FHIR or create a new FHIR Service.
-        - Leaving this parameter empty will create a new FHIR service.
-To use an existing FHIR service or Azure API for FHIR, input the FHIR instance ID.
-Steps to retrieve the FHIR instance ID:
-            1. Navigate to your existing FHIR service or Azure API for FHIR in Azure Portal.
-            2. Click on properties in the left menu.
-            3. Copy the "Id" field under the "Essentials" group.

     - `existingResourceGroupName` :